 3 RULES FOR BEGINNERS

-Everyone should remember these rules, before starting let’s see.
+Everyone should remember these rules, before starting off let’s see.

 3 Key Rules in Technical Analysis